albertvisser/filefindr/readme.rst

 The multiple file version I've set up to be called on the file(s) and/or directories I mark in my file manager .

 Dependencies
 ------------

 - Python
 - wxPython for the current GUI version
-- Tkinter, PyQt4 for older GUI versions and Python3 GUI versions
+- Tkinter, PyQt4 for older GUI versions and current Python3 GUI versions
 - PocketPyGUI for a PocketPC version

-Note that for saving previousy entered values between sessions, the previous implementation usesd *pickle*.
-The most up-to-date version uses *json* and *pathlib* for this, to keep things simple I've decided to drop Python 2 support.
+Note that for saving previousy entered values between sessions, the previous implementation used *pickle*.
+The most up-to-date version uses *json* and *pathlib* for this; to keep things simple I've decided to drop Python 2 support.
 Maybe I'll reinstate it by reviving and older version and backport the latest changes, but not for the time being.